Last updated on April 29, 2025

 Forest x3

-Tempt with Vengeance, Insurrection, Approach of the Second Sun, Helix Pinnacle, and Laboratory Maniac are your wincons, but they’re somewhat difficult to pull off so you need some real strategy to create your opportunity.
-But group hug decks are meant to have fun, not to win.
-It is epic when you do win, though.
-Either way, your win conditions are definitely something to boast about.
+Tempt with Vengeance, Insurrection, Approach of the Second Sun, Helix Pinnacle, and Laboratory Maniac are your wincons, but theyโre somewhat difficult to pull off so you need some real strategy to create your opportunity.
+It used to be that group hug decks were all about having fun, not winning, but there's no reason you can't do both.

 Follow Draftsim for awesome articles and set updates: